geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-05/meeting-transcript.md

 So you should be getting six, not two, right?
 I'll check again, maybe.
 Yeah.

 ##### **Geohot** [[00:12:14](https://www.youtube.com/watch?v=GNdNtguh1zo&t=734)]
-If you just look at the occupancy times and you figure out...
+If you just look at the occupancy times and you figure out..
 They also have this little bit of overlap where they schedule and you can get more than six because it sends that message

 ##### **Geohot** [[00:12:26](https://www.youtube.com/watch?v=GNdNtguh1zo&t=746)]
 to deallocate the VGPRs.
 So that's a good thing.
-But yeah, I like the...
-Is it using the sqtt-rock stuff?
+But yeah, I like the..
+Is it using the SQTT-rock stuff?

 ##### **Qazalin** [[00:12:42](https://www.youtube.com/watch?v=GNdNtguh1zo&t=762)]
 It is using the command line interface.
-We have a terminal tool for the sqtt stuff now.
+We have a terminal tool for the SQTT stuff now.
 It's very usable for humans too.

 ##### **Geohot** [[00:12:51](https://www.youtube.com/watch?v=GNdNtguh1zo&t=771)]
 Yeah, yeah.
 I like it.